willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 Fjord kept all the Jinja and Django templates in the ``templates/`` directory.
 I never liked this.
-It forced me to remember which files had which syntax. django-jinja suggests you use ``.jinja`` extension for Jinja files.
+It forced me to remember which files had which syntax. django-jinja suggests you use the ``.jinja`` extension for Jinja files.
 A conversation in the Sugardough project issue tracker came to the same conclusion with the compelling reason being that it's easier for editors to be in the right mode if the file extension was ``.jinja`` [#]_.

-Ricky, Mike and I talked about it and decided to move the Jinja templates to a ``jinja2/`` directory instead of changing the file extension.
+Ricky, Mike, and I talked about it and decided to move the Jinja templates to a ``jinja2/`` directory instead of changing the file extension.
 There were three big reasons for this:

 1. Django and Jinja do template overriding by filename.
-In order to override a file, you have to have the same filename which would prevent us from overriding a file and using a different template language.
+In order to override a file, you have to have the same filename, which would prevent us from overriding a file and using a different template language.